edin-dal/scair/docs/_docs/defining_dialects.md

   derives DerivedOperationCompanion
 ```

-Traits are heavily used by transformations and verification passes.
+Traits are used by transformations and verification passes.

-### 2.4 Verification
+### Verification

 Operations can define a `verify()` method to enforce invariants: